N. Korea Sends More Balloons As Kims Sister Warns Of new Counteraction - UrduPoint

 Kim's sister and key government spokeswoman Kim Yo Jong said in a statement released early Monday that South Korea would "suffer a bitter embarrassment of picking up waste paper without rest and it will be its daily work".

-"If the ROK simultaneously carries out the leaflet scattering and loudspeaker broadcasting provocation over the border, it will undoubtedly witness the new counteraction of the DPRK," she said, referring to both countries by their official Names.
+Seoul's military said the North had sent more than 300 trash-carrying balloons overnight, but that the winds had not worked in Pyongyang's favour.

-Seoul's military said the North had sent around 310 trash-carrying balloons overnight, with no more detected in the air by early Monday, the Yonhap news agency reported.
+"Although they launched over 310 balloons many of them flew toward North Korea," the Joint Chiefs of Staff said, adding that around 50 had landed in the South so far, with more expected.

-"The latest batch of waste-loaded balloons sent late Sunday contained scrap paper and plastic, with no toxic material detected so far," Yonhap said, citing the Joint Chiefs of Staff.
+They said that the latest batch of trash balloons had been found to contain waste paper and plastic, but nothing toxic.
+"So far we haven't seen any special movement within the North Korean military," a JCS official said, adding that they had "detected signs of North Korea installing loudspeakers to broadcast to the South in the front area.

 The statement from Kim's sister shows that "North Korea is raising its voice in order to shift the blame for the current situation to South Korea and also to justify their provocation," Kim Dong-yub, professor at the University of North Korean Studies in Seoul, told AFP.